Fall and Spring Clothing

 If you’ve been following my articles over the years I’ve been writing for Cycle Tech Review, you might have started to get the feeling that I spend a lot of time really analysing, and second guessing, the choices I make before embarking on a ride.
-For better, or worse, I am someone who is never quite settled in what the best solution for a particular problem is.
 It means I’m always trying something new and discussing it here, but it also means that the quick to change conditions of fall and spring are really challenging for me.

 When faced with the possibility of a ride covering a large temperature range, sun, clouds, and rain all with only the clothes I can carry on a race bike, I can spend a whole lot of time second guessing myself.
 With this in mind, I was able to take a look at the Castelli Perfetto Light 2 Short Sleeve Jersey, Castelli Nanoflex bib shorts, Castelli Nanoflex arm and knee warmers, as well as the Adidas Zonyk Aero Pro glasses.
-This is a group of products that are perfect for alleviating the stress of the range of conditions encountered in the fall and spring.
+This group of products will make choosing the right clothing easier when the weather is uncertain.

-The Adidas Zonyk Aero Pro glasses are actually a follow up product to the closely named Zonyk Pro glasses that I wrote about previously and are basically the same but better.
-It’s one of my great joys when I get to write about the next version of a product I loved the first time around, only to find that it’s gotten even better.
+The Adidas Zonyk Aero Pro glasses are actually a follow up product to the closely named Zonyk Pro glasses.
+They are basically the same but better.
+Writing about a second generation of a great product that has improved is a joy.

-The Adidas Vario mirrored lenses that are available for both the Zonyk Aero, and standard Zonyk, are the only mirrored photochromic lenses that I am aware of.
-I like the look of mirrored lenses, but when light is changing rapidly, the last thing you want to deal with is having the wrong lenses.
+The Adidas Vario mirrored lenses that are available for both the Zonyk Aero, and standard Zonyk, are the only mirrored photochromic lenses that I am aware of. (edit: Bolle also makes mirrored photochromic lenses) I like the look of mirrored lenses, but when light is changing rapidly, the last thing you want to deal with is having the wrong lenses.
 Most companies handle this by offering lenses that can easily be swapped depending on conditions.
 Sometimes they come in the package, and sometimes they need to be purchased separately, but in either case, it requires making a decision before starting your ride about what conditions are going to be most prevalent.

 In the summer, and winter, this is typically pretty easy, but in the fall and spring, the lighting conditions can shift pretty significantly on a long ride.
 Overall, the design of the Zonyk pro Aero is not significantly different from the Zonyk Pro, however, by eliminating the bottom of the frame, the updated glasses are less likely to come into contact with your cheek, provide a less restricted view, and are three grams lighter.
 By continuing to offer the mirrored vario lenses on the improved design of the Zonyk Pro Aero, Adidas has continued to offer what I consider to be the best option for changing conditions.